 The snowy season in Estes Park offers a winter wonderland just waiting to be explored!
-Not only does the scenery take on a whole new look, but there are no traffic jams to deal with and lodging & activities are much more affordable, allowing you to tack on another night to your stay!
+Not only does the scenery take on a whole new look, but traffic is lighter and lodging can be found for a bargain, allowing you to tack on another night to your stay!
 Trail Ridge Road may be closed at high elevations, but Estes is still easily accessible via two well-maintained highways.
 Highway 36 is a breathtakingly scenic canyon, or take the road less traveled and venture out on Highway 7 and stop at the historic St. Malo on the way.
 Only 90 minutes from Denver, Estes is your ideal Colorado mountain getaway.

 Rocky Mountain National Park

 The bears may be cozied up in their dens hibernating, but there are plenty of opportunities to experience the magic of wildlife watching in winter!
 The elk are hanging out at lower elevations in large herds this time of year!
 Keep an eye out at both golf courses in town, as well as large meadows in Rocky Mountain National Park, like Moraine Park.
 Coyotes can be heard howling away in the park long after dark, but you've got a good chance of seeing one stealthily patrolling the valley during the day!
 Bust out your binoculars and do some birding!
 There is a multitude of bird species that are still active in the winter, including the Bald Eagle often seen soaring over Lake Estes.
 You might also see an American Coot and rough-legged hawk.
 You'll find it is incredibly rewarding, as they can be easier to spot with the leafless trees, and the quiet serenity that transcends the valley this time of year.